All Episodes

 More than that want it to be struck down.

-Strong majorities see other major policies from the White House making their lives more difficult.
+Strong majorities see other major policies from the White House making their lives more difficult and making things for the country more difficult.

 The poll indicated 49% of likely voters said they expect a court ruling that's unfavorable to Obamacare.

-It's gotta be even worse than this.
+It's got to be even worse than this.

-Twenty-five percent think that um policies will cut the debt, and by 48 to 38 margin, voters believe those policies will increase unemployment rather than put people back to work.
+And by 48 to 38 margin, voters believe those policies will increase unemployment rather than put people back to work.

-People believe Obama's policies will add to unemployment.
+48 to 38 percent people believe Obama's policies will add to unemployment.

 And they're right.

-Voters believe that Obama's policies will cause the U.S. to become even more dependent on foreign oil.
+And 46 to 36 margin voters believe that Obama's policies will cause the U.S. to become even more dependent on foreign oil.

 That's because they understand about the Keystone Pipeline.

-This is not a poll in a right wing website.
+This is not a poll in a right-wing website.

-This is the Hill.com.
+This is thehill.com.

-Voters' wide ranging pessimism comes as gasoline prices have risen sharply, which often dampens attitudes among U.S. voters toward those in power.
+Voters' wide-ranging pessimism comes as gasoline prices have risen sharply, which often dampens attitudes among U.S. voters toward those in power.

-But don't forget Obama wanted to be able to run against a do nothing Congress.
+But don't forget, Obama wanted to be able to run against a do-nothing Congress.

-There was never, and I remember telling everybody in this audience back then, that I thought let me take a break, and I'll come back and say what I Republicans held all the cards.
+There was never, and I remember telling everybody in this audience back then, that I thought, let me take a break, and I'll come back and say what I'm doing.

 It was Obama that needed the deal.